Science and Technology (SCI) 2022-2023 Edition

 Yearly Cycle: Annual.

 SCI 268.
-Introduction to Environmental Science and Sustainability.
+Introduction to Environmental Sustainability.
 3 Credit Hours.

 This course provides students with a broad overview of the scientific principles, concepts, and methodologies required to understand the interrelationships implicit in environmental studies, including the concept of sustainability, and to identify and analyze environmental problems both natural and human-made.
 Integrated laboratory and/or field exercises will demonstrate the principles, processes, techniques, and technologies of environmental problems and solutions.